 - You return to your country of origin.
 The refund will be calculated from the date you departed Canada (proof of departure will be required).

 - You become eligible and covered under a government health plan during the period of coverage.
 The refund will be calculated from the date your government health plan takes effect.

 - Your death occurs during the policy period.
 The refund will be calculated from the date of your death.

 - a claim has been reported under this policy; or

 - you request a refund after the expiry date of your policy.

 The following conditions apply to partial refunds issued under

-b. proof of coverage under a government health plan including effective
+- proof of coverage under a government health plan including effective date of coverage;

 A refund is calculated and paid based on the following